TerminologyHub/termhub-in-5-minutes/bash-examples/README.md

 ### Get full concept information (search by string)
 Via find-concepts.sh

-The find-concepts.sh script also supports use of the "include" parameter to specify the amount of concept data to return.
+This is the same as the example above but with the use of an explicit include parameter to show that additional data can be loaded with searches.
 The include parameter has a few helpful shortcut values (minimal, summary, full) and also allows you to individually select parts of the full concept model that you are interested in.

-The example below performs the search from the prior example but brings back concept info plus parents.
 For more information see [INCLUDE.md](../doc/INCLUDE.md "INCLUDE.md").

 ```

-$./find-concepts.sh sandbox SNOMEDCT "diabetes mellitus" --token $token --limit 2 --include full
+$ ./find-concepts.sh sandbox SNOMEDCT "diabetes mellitus" --token $token --limit 2 --include full
 -----------------------------------------------------
 Starting ...Thu, May 16, 2024  6:36:03 PM
 -----------------------------------------------------